 And, although we lost a lot of greats this year, some of 2016’s most prominent releases harked back to when these dead stars were in their primes, when album releases were top-tier events.
-Beyoncé released Lemonade out of the view and in the format of a video album and Kanye West’s The Life of Pablo was repeatedly tinkered with after its release.
+Beyoncé released Lemonade out of the blue and in the format of a video album, while Kanye West relentlessly tinkered with The Life of Pablo with after its release.
 Both force us to reconsider our fixed ideas of what constitutes an album.
 The death of the album, so readily predicted in recent years, may have to be pushed back a little.

 We may also look at 2016 as the year that popular music got political again: one year ago, who honestly would have expected Beyoncé to tackle black politics at the Superbowl, capped off with a Black Panther salute?
 The Life of Pablo may not have been explicitly political (perhaps, after West’s recent political interventions, it’s better that way) but it was certainly a grand statement of something or other.
 The 30 Days, 50 Songs project stimulated political interventions from all over the music industry, reminding us that, if little else, we can enjoy what will no doubt be a rich thread of outrage in our music for a few years forthcoming.